The Conservation Office personnel consist of a part-time Coordinator. This is an annually appointed position by the Select Board.

 Southwick Wetland bylaws are enforceable by fines of up to $300.00 per day for infractions of the wetland law.

-The Open Space Committee is comprised of a group on environmentally conscious members, appointed by the Board of Selectmen.
+The Open Space Committee is comprised of a group on environmentally conscious members, appointed by the Select Board.
 Goals include; to manage and enhance Town open space, permanently protect enough open space to maintain a rural agrarian character, aquatic resources and environmental balance of Southwick.

 The Southwick Conservation Commission Open Space Committee welcomes volunteers to assist in the many facets of land acquisition and management.
 The Committee meets the second and fourth Wednesday of each month in the second floor Land Use Meeting Room.
 The Committee may be contacted by calling at 413-569-6907.